welshea/git_commit_timestamps/README.md

 ## METHOD

 Files are committed one-by-one.
-The commit date is back-dated by setting the GIT_AUTHOR_DATE and GIT_COMMITTER_DATE enviroment variables prior to the commit for each individual file.
+The author/commit dates are back-dated by setting the GIT_AUTHOR_DATE and GIT_COMMITTER_DATE enviroment variables prior to the commit for each individual file.
 Existing files older than the version in the repository, as well as newly deleted files, are *NOT* back-dated.
 Files are committed in chronological order, oldest to newest.
 Files with tied timestamps (such as deleted files) will commit in reverse alphabetical order, so that they are displayed alphabetically in 'git log'.

 'git status -s -uno' is run and parsed to retrieve the list of files Git plans to commit.
 The status of each file is printed before aborting or proceeding